WyldePointer/Socket-Programming-Package/README.md

 # Introduction: What is a client-Server model?
 Imagine someone who is calling his friend on the phone.
 The one who is calling is called a **client and the one who is going to respond to this action and pick the phone up, is called a **server.

+# What is the relation between Sockets and Client-Server model?
+Sockets are meant to be used on Client-Server models.
+By saying "Client Server", I mean any model that is going to setup a communication path between two processes or etc.
+So the most important usage of sockets are introduced in the Client-Server model as **channels in the communication.